-On January 27th 1945, four days before my 11th birthday, Auschwitz was liberated by the Soviet army.
-After 9 months in refugee camps I returned to my village in Romania to find that no one from my family had survived
+On 27 January 1945, four days before my 11th birthday, Auschwitz was liberated by the Soviet army.
+After nine months in refugee camps I returned to my village in Romania to find that no one from my family had survived.

-In my desperate effort to find a meaningful “thank you” gift for Dr. Munch I searched the stores, and my heart, for many months.
+In my desperate effort to find a meaningful ‘thank you’ gift for Dr Munch, I searched the stores, and my heart, for many months.
 Then the idea of a Forgiveness letter came to my mind.
-I knew it would a meaningful gift, but it became a gift to myself as well, because I realized I was NOT a hopeless, powerless victim.
-When I asked a friend to check my spelling, she challenged me to forgive Dr. Mengele too.
-At first I was adamant that I could never forgive Dr Mengele but then I realised I had the power now…the power to forgive.
+I knew it would be a meaningful gift, but it became a gift to myself as well, because I realized I was not a hopeless, powerless victim.
+When I asked a friend to check my spelling, she challenged me to forgive Dr Mengele too.
+At first I was adamant that I could never forgive Dr Mengele but then I realized I had the power now…the power to forgive.
 It was my right to use it.
 No one could take it away.

-On January 27 1995, at the 50th anniversary of the liberation of Auschwitz, I stood by the ruins of the gas chambers with my children – Dr. Alex Kor and Rina Kor – and with Dr Munch and his children and grandchild.
+On 27 January 1995, at the 50th anniversary of the liberation of Auschwitz, I stood by the ruins of the gas chambers with my children – Dr Alex Kor and Rina Kor – and with Dr Munch and his children and grandchild.
 Dr Munch signed his document about the operation of the gas chambers while I read my document of forgiveness and signed it.
-As I did that I felt a burden of pain was lifted from me.
-I was no longer in the grip of pain and hate; I was finally free.
+As I did that, I felt a burden of pain was lifted from me.
+I was no longer in the grip of hate; I was finally free.